- Electric vehicle charging

 - Bed linen and towels inc. in rent

-- Enclosed rear garden with lawn, patio, barbecue and furniture
+- Front garden with decking, lawn, furniture and woodburning stove

 - Sorry, no smoking